 - Ability to create clear and compelling communication materials for trainings

-Helps Education Fund is committed to cultivating a diverse environment and continues to be an equal opportunity employer.
+Helping Education is committed to cultivating a diverse environment and continues to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, socio-economic class, religion, sex, gender identity or expression, sexual orientation, national origin, record of arrest or conviction, genetics, disability, age, veteran status, or any other characteristic protected by law.